 This award is intended for volunteers within our curling clubs.
 The following are ineligible to receive this award:

-Before sending your nomination to the Canadian Curling Association office, please check that you have included the following information.
+Nomination Checklist Before sending your nomination to the Curling Canada office, please check that you have included the following information.

 Send your nomination to: